Position

 Prune dead branches in winter.
 Maintain a V-shape in the canopy to allow for better light penetration.

-Watch out for borer worm, as they will attack the hard wood trunk of the tree.
+Watch out for borer worms, as they will attack the hardwood trunk of the tree.
 Even young trees are at risk.

 Harvesting

 Flower buds open before the leaf buds in spring.
-Blossoms last about 2 weeks and the fruit develops in mid-summer.
-The inner shell completes its development 3 months after blossoming.
+Blossoms last about two weeks, and the fruit develops in mid-summer.
+The inner shell completes its development three months after blossoming.
 Harvesting takes place in February and March.
-Almond trees will give maximum yield at 7 to 9 years old, and can produce for up to 40 years
+Almond trees will give maximum yield at 7 to 9 years old and can produce for up to 40 years.